wp-plugins/breadcrumb-navxt/readme.txt

 Please visit [Breadcrumb NavXT's](http://mtekk.us/code/breadcrumb-navxt/#installation "Go to Breadcrumb NavXT's project page's installation section.") project page for installation and usage instructions.

 == Changelog ==
+= 3.8.1 =
+* Bug fix: Root pages for custom post types should work again.
+* Bug fix: The post_post_root and post_page_root not being saved warning when saving settings should be fixed.
 = 3.8.0 =
 * New feature: Error reporting added for some errors that may occur during a settings save.
 * New feature: Custom post types may use dates as their taxonomy type.